slockers37/obsidian-vault/Attachments/@zhaoSelfreferencedRefractive2022 2022-04-08 10.56.30.excalidraw.md

 					"type": "arrow"
 				}
 			],
-			"updated": 1649408100222,
+			"updated": 1649409359963,
 			"link": null,
-			"text": "Q: How does height variation of Au-ZnS grating effect the reflectance curve?\n\nA: It does not affect the reflectance angle but rather the distance between\nthe angles theta_2 and theta_3 and also the reflectance depth.\n\nIn accordance with these, H5=d1+d2=56nm+20nm was chosen.", "rawText": "Q: How does height variation of Au-ZnS grating effect the reflectance curve?\n\nA: It does not affect the reflectance angle but rather the distance between\nthe angles theta_2 and theta_3 and also the reflectance depth.\n\nIn accordance with these, H5=d1+d2=56nm+20nm was chosen.", "fontSize": 20,
+			"text": "Q: How does height variation of Au-ZnS grating effect the reflectance curve?\n\nA: Refer to 6(b) fig. It does not affect the reflectance angle but rather the \ndistance between the angles θ2 and θ3 and also the reflectance depth.\n\nIn accordance with these, H5=d1+d2=56nm+20nm was chosen.", "rawText": "Q: How does height variation of Au-ZnS grating effect the reflectance curve?\n\nA: Refer to 6(b) fig. It does not affect the reflectance angle but rather the \ndistance between the angles θ2 and θ3 and also the reflectance depth.\n\nIn accordance with these, H5=d1+d2=56nm+20nm was chosen.", "fontSize": 36.440972222222136,
 			"fontFamily": 1,
 			"textAlign": "left",
 			"verticalAlign": "top",
-			"baseline": 143,
+			"baseline": 263,
 			"containerId": null,
-			"originalText": "Q: How does height variation of Au-ZnS grating effect the reflectance curve?\n\nA: It does not affect the reflectance angle but rather the distance between\nthe angles theta_2 and theta_3 and also the reflectance depth.\n\nIn accordance with these, H5=d1+d2=56nm+20nm was chosen."
+			"originalText": "Q: How does height variation of Au-ZnS grating effect the reflectance curve?\n\nA: Refer to 6(b) fig. It does not affect the reflectance angle but rather the \ndistance between the angles θ2 and θ3 and also the reflectance depth.\n\nIn accordance with these, H5=d1+d2=56nm+20nm was chosen."
 		},
 		{
 			"id": "R-qVWUu9DjAIQXkWqkK60",
 			"type": "arrow",
-			"x": -517.0716329401504,
+			"x": -649.4610567627362,
-			"y": 1288.5363358158745,
+			"y": 1916.6352941492082,
-			"width": 14.838933088374915,
+			"width": 119.23024529906434,
-			"height": 49.352678571428214,
+			"height": 232.36049107142867,
 			"angle": 0,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",